 Oxygen? what is the role of oxygen in the electron transport chain?

-As you know that in the reaction of respiration, water (H2O) is produced.
+As you know in the reaction of respiration, water (H2O) is produced.
 This water is produced because at the end of the Electron transport chain the Oxygen reacts with Hydrogen in mitochondria and makes water.
 It will be discussed in detail later in this article.

 Why both are discussed in one article?